 Supporting veterans who have been arrested or are at risk of arrest.
 Operating in four areas of the UK.
 The East of England, North West, North East and South Yorkshire and Humberside.

-Project Nova is a unique initiative that supports ex-Forces personnel who have entered police custody.
+Project Nova supports Veterans who have been arrested and enter Police Custody.
+It also supports Veterans who are referred by specialist Police teams, or other statutory organisations, because they are at risk of arrest.
 Launched on 1st July 2014, it is delivered as a partnership between RFEA and Walking With The Wounded (WWTW).
-Nova currently operates in the East of England, the North East, North West and South Yorkshire and Humberside.
+Project Nova currently operates in the East of England; the North East; the North West and South Yorkshire and Humberside.

 - Lancashire Police

 - NHS Liaison and Diversion Teams

 Project Nova is one of the interventions featured in the Phillips Review: Former Members of the Armed Services and the Criminal Justice System, A Review on Behalf of the Secretary of State for Justice (December 2014).

 A Pilot Study of Project Nova, in its first area: Norfolk and Suffolk has been undertaken by Anglia Ruskin University and funded by the Forces in Mind Trust.
 Download the Report